 Can I change my name?

 You may request a name change at the time of divorce.
-If you wait until after the divorce, you may still request a name change from the clerk of court, but you must present your divorce judgment.
+If you wait until after, you may still request a name change from the clerk of court, but you must present your divorce judgment.